comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 2. **Conflict resolution**: During merging, conflicts may arise if changes overlap.
 A tool like Git will highlight these conflicts, and developers must resolve them before completing the merge.
 3. **Final merge to main branch**: After thorough testing and review, changes from the development branch are merged into the main branch.
 This ensures that only stable and tested code is deployed to production.

 Each time these merges happen, conflicts will be detected, and non-conflicting code will be merged.
 Brilliant!
-This means that Imogen will actually want to continue working with Zac, rather than resenting him forever and leaving the organisation after six months because she need a break.
+This means that Imogen will actually want to continue working with Zac, rather than resenting him forever and leaving the organisation after six months because she needs a break.

 ### Commit messages

 When someone commits changes to a local repository, they are asked to (and should!) use a **commit message**.
 A commit message is a brief description that explains what changes were made and why.
 This provides context and clarity for other developers to help team members why changes are made, who made them, to track progress, and to help rollback when changes introduce new problems.

 A good commit message should:
 1. Clearly describe what changes have been made.
-Messages like "Fixed a bug" or "Updated the code" are not good.
+Messages like "Fixed a bug" or "Updated the code" are not good enough.
-2. Start with a verb; e.g. "Add password encryption"
+2. Start with a verb; e.g. "Added password encryption"
 3. Be concise.
 Keep it to a few words per small change.
-4. Reference any issues/tickets that it fixes.
+4. Reference any issues / tickets that it fixes.
 5. Focus on a single thing; that is, avoid committing changes across many features of the software at once -- just make one change or group of changes in each commit.